Frequently Asked Questions

 choice, and intentional change.

-While my background includes education in psychology and social work, I offer coaching—not
+While my background includes education in psychology and social work, I offer coaching—not therapy—and do not diagnose or treat mental health conditions.

 • No. Many people come to coaching with a general sense of frustration, repetition, or